sophie11630/DataScraping_QuincyMarket_Tripadvisor/README.md

 In this assignment, I used Python to extract review data about Quincy Market(Boston) from Tripadvisor website.

 ### Content
-The review data contains 13 columns and 1489 rows.
+The review data contains 1489 rows and the below 13 columns:

 scraping_date: the date of scraping.